circularlizard/OSM-Tools/docs/members-and-sessions-plan.md

    - Import and call `useSessionTimeout` inside `ClientShell.tsx` so it runs for all authenticated pages.
    - Ensure it does not interfere with the OAuth callback or section-picker redirect flows.

+### 3.5.
+Current status

+- **Implemented**:
+  - `useSessionTimeout` hook created in `src/hooks/useSessionTimeout.ts`.
+  - Tracks user activity (mousemove, keydown, click, focus, visibilitychange).
+  - After 15 minutes of inactivity, calls `getSession()` and redirects to `/?callbackUrl=<current URL>` if session is expired.
+  - Hook is mounted globally in `ClientShell.tsx` for all authenticated users.
+  - Unit tests added in `src/hooks/__tests__/useSessionTimeout.test.tsx` covering:
+    - No redirect when session is still valid after inactivity.
+    - Redirect to login when session has expired after inactivity.
+    - No checks performed when user is unauthenticated.
+- Section 3 is **complete**.

 ---

 ## 4. Admin: hydrate members for selected sections